vbuterin/blog/posts/futures1.md

 </center><br>

 Note that this is all conditional on a key goal of Ethereum: **ensuring that even successful attacks have a high cost to the attacker**.
 This is what is meant by the term “economic finality”.
-If we did not have this goal, then we could solve this problem by randomly selecting a committee (as eg. [Algorand does](https://developer.algorand.org/solutions/avm-evm-instant-finality/)) to finalize each slot.
-But the problem with this approach is that if an attacker _does_ control 51% of validators, then they can perform an attack (reverting a finalized block, or censoring, or delaying finality) at very low cost: only the portion of their nodes that are in the committee could be detected as participating in the attack and penalized, whether through [slashing](https://consensys.io/blog/understanding-slashing-in-ethereum-staking-its-importance-and-consequences) or [minority soft fork](https://ethresear.ch/t/responding-to-51-attacks-in-casper-ffg/6363).
-This means that an attacker could repeatedly attack the chain many times over.
+If we did not have this goal, then we could solve this problem by randomly selecting a committee to finalize each slot.
+Chains that do not attempt to achieve economic finality, such as Algorand, [often do exactly this](https://developer.algorand.org/solutions/avm-evm-instant-finality/).
+But the problem with this approach is that if an attacker _does_ control 51% of validators, then they can perform an attack (reverting a finalized block, or censoring, or delaying finality) at very low cost: only the portion of their nodes that are in the committee could be detected as participating in the attack and penalized, whether through [slashing](https://consensys.io/blog/understanding-slashing-in-ethereum-staking-its-importance-and-consequences) or [socially-coordinated soft fork](https://ethresear.ch/t/responding-to-51-attacks-in-casper-ffg/6363).
+This means that an attacker could repeatedly attack the chain many times over, losing only a small portion of their stake during each attack.
 Hence, if we want economic finality, a naive committee-based approach does not work, and it appears at first glance that we do need the full set of validators to participate.

 **Ideally, we want to preserve economic finality, while simultaneously improving on the status quo in two areas**: